|St. Francis of Assisi Church (Kostel sv. Frantiska z Assisi) in Prague is located in the Old Town, next to Charles Bridge.|

 The church's interior is made of Slivenec marble, and its walls and ceilings are decorated with frescos by V.V.
 Reiner.

 The painting on the main altar is by J.K.
 Liška.
 It depicts the stigmatization of St. Francis and is considered to be the artist's most valuable work.

 The church organ was made in 1702 and is the second oldest in Prague (the oldest organ is at Tyn Church).
 Several famous composers have played this magnificent instrument, notably Wolfgang Amadeus Mozart, Antonín Dvořák and Josef Seger.

 Today, the organ is played during Mass and classical music concerts, which are held at St. Francis all year round.
 The concerts focus on Baroque music, and feature the violin, trumpet and a soprano performing Ave Marie and other pieces from the period.

-During the winter the seats are heated and have cushions, but it is advisable to wear warm clothing for the concerts.
+In winter the seats are heated and have cushions, but it is still advisable to wear warm clothing for concerts.

 For listings and to book tickets for concerts at St. Francis of Assisi: Prague concerts.